swiftlang/swift-llbuild/docs/buildsystem.rst

 the directory, not any other aspects of it.
 In particular, it ignores changes to the directory timestamp when consider whether to run.

 No attributes are supported other than the common keys.
-No inputs may be declared, and the sole output should be the node for the path to create.
+The sole output should be the node for the path to create.
+Arbitrary inputs can be declared, but they will only be used to establish the order in which the command is run.

 Symlink Tool
 ------------